Best Ever Homemade Fruit and Nut Granola [Recipe]

 How to store your fruit and nut granola

 This recipe will keep very well in a large airtight container, glass jar, or plastic storage bag.
-You can keep your granola for up to 3-4 weeks at room temperature, but I wouldn’t recommend keeping it much longer than that (to prevent the nuts from going rancid).
+You can keep your granola for up to 3-4 weeks at room temperature, but I wouldn’t recommend keeping it for a long time more than that (to prevent the nuts from going rancid).

 Following these simple rules will help make sure that your granola comes out perfectly.